vectordotdev/vector/docs/usage/configuration/specification.md

   #
   # * optional
   # * default: "_doc"
+  # * type: string
   doc_type = "_doc"

   # Enables/disables the sink healthcheck upon start.
   #
   # * optional
   # * default: true
+  # * type: bool
   healthcheck = true

   # Index name to write events to.
   #
   # * optional
+  # * default: "vector-%F"
-  # * no default
+  # * type: string
   index = "vector-%Y-%m-%d"
   index = "application-{{ application_id }}-%Y-%m-%d"

   # The provider of the Elasticsearch service.
+This is used to properly
+  # authenticate with the Elasticsearch cluster.
+For example, authentication for
+  # AWS Elasticsearch Service requires that we obtain AWS credentials to properly
+  # sign the request.
   #
   # * optional
   # * default: "default"
+  # * type: string
   # * enum: "default" or "aws"
-  provider = "default"
-  provider = "aws"
+  provider = ["default", "A generic Elasticsearch provider."] provider = ["aws", "The [AWS Elasticsearch Service][urls.aws_elasticsearch]."]

   # When using the AWS provider, the AWS region of the target Elasticsearch
   # instance.
   #
   # * optional
   # * no default
+  # * type: string
   region = "us-east-1"

   #